sghall/react-d3-transitions/README.md

 The repo contains several examples of using React 15.0 in conjunction with the new D3 4.0 ES6 modules.
 To make it clear what the dependencies are, each example is a mini Redux app that you can check out locally using the instructions below.

-For the moment I consider these prototypes.
-Comments, suggestions and criticism are welcome!!
+<strong>For the moment I consider these prototypes.
+Comments, suggestions and criticism are welcome!!</strong>

+<h2>Installation:</h2>
-The only assumptions are that you have Webpack and ES Lint installed globally...
+The only assumptions are that you have Webpack and ES Lint (not really "required") installed globally...
 ```html
 npm install webpack eslint -g
 ```